binkley/homebrewery-files/witch.md

 _What are you prattling on about?
 I kept you alive, didn't I?_

 - **Guidance** <br>
-  Help an ally with a task &mdash; a Witch&rsquo;s quiet encouragement.
-  _Guidance_ and _Resistance_ are natural companions.
+  _Resistance_ is a natural companion to this cantrip.

 - **Resistance** <br>
-  Bolster an ally&rsquo;s saving throw against a single threat.
-  _Guidance_ and _Resistance_ are natural companions.
+  _Guidance_ is a natural companion to this cantrip.

 - **Spare the Dying** <br>
-  Stabilize a dying creature.
-Especially suited to the _Mother_ Witch.
-  _Spare the Dying_ and _Toll the Dead_ are natural companions.
+  _Toll the Dead_  is a natural compation to this cantrip.

 ##### 📌 Damage & Control

 _Well, you folks take care of them already.
 I've other things to attend to._

 - **Chill Touch** <br>
-  A ghostly hand that deals necrotic damage and halts healing.
-  Cold bones and lingering spite &mdash; a Crone&rsquo;s blessing.
+  You remind them of what they regret and nothing heals that thought.

 \page